yingding/idsAutoInstaller/README.md

 The version idsAutoInstaller4a is assembled with predefined configuration- and installation templates, which is specified for IBM IDS 11.70x one instance database server.

+**Note:**
-**Note:** This installer is only applicable for Linux System (SLES 10/11).
+1. This installer is only applicable for Linux System (SLES 10/11).
-**Note:** Please do NOT edit any of provided files in a microsoft windows editor.
+2. Please do NOT edit any of provided files in a microsoft windows editor.

 ##Quick start guide

-- copy the idsAutoInstaller<X> in your local /tmp directory on your linux server
+1. copy the idsAutoInstaller<X> in your local /tmp directory on your linux server
-- copy your licensed IBM IDS Server xxxxx.tar in the /tmp/idsAutoInstaller<X> directory, so that the idsAutoInstaller can use this tar file to install.
+2. copy your licensed IBM IDS Server xxxxx.tar in the /tmp/idsAutoInstaller<X> directory, so that the idsAutoInstaller can use this tar file to install.
-- start "run_ids_installer.sh" as "root" with **sh run_ids_installer.sh**.
+3. start "run_ids_installer.sh" as "root" with **sh run_ids_installer.sh**.

 ##Advanced start guide: